 - 2 teaspoons Worcestershire sauce

-- 1 teaspoon maple whisky ((optional, but recommended))
+- 1 tablespoon maple whisky

 - 1 teaspoon liquid smoke